broadwayinc/skapi-documentation/database/referencing.md

 - `source.only_granted_can_reference`: When set to `true`, only the user who has granted private access to the record can reference this record.

-- `source.feed_referencing_records`: When set to `true`, and if this is a record in subscription table, records referencing this record will be included to the subscribers feed.
+- `source.allow_referencing_to_feed`: When set to `true`, and if this is a record referencing a record in a subscription table, it will be included to the reference record owner's feed.
   For more information on subscription, see [Subscription](/database/subscription.md).

 - `source.referencing_index_restrictions`: You can set list of restrictions on the index values of the referencing record.